-Bullying and Cyber Bullying training and presentations are designed to promote a safe school environment by increasing knowledge and attitude on reducig Bullying and Cyber Bullying; to provide resources to educate school staff and parents/caretakers on identifying, stopping and preventing Bullying and Cyber Bullying, and to raise student awareness.
+Bullying and Cyber Bullying - training and presentations are designed to promote a safe school environment by increasing knowledge and attitude on reducing Bullying and Cyber Bullying; to provide resources to educate school staff and parents/caretakers on identifying, stopping and preventing Bullying and Cyber Bullying, and to raise student awareness.
 Trainings and presentations are available to staff, students, and parents in Orange County.

-Crisis Response Network - CRN was developed to support school communities in crisis preparedness, response, and recovery efforts.
+Crisis Response Network (CRN) - was developed to support school communities in crisis preparedness, response, and recovery efforts.
 CRN’s mission is to provide pre-incident training to school and community-based personnel to build capacity to respond in a structured and effective manner.

 Evaluation, Assessment, and Data Center (EADC) - The mission of OCDE’s Evaluation, Assessment, and Data Center (EADC) is to assist schools and programs to increase student achievement by acting as a data, information, and education policy hub primarily by providing accurate and relevant assessment, evaluation, and accountability needs with honesty, integrity, and efficiency.
 We offer a variety of services including student achievement reporting, testing and accountability results, county networks, program evaluation and determining program impacts, survey development, data collection, and technological assistance.
 Our staff includes specialists in quantitative and qualitative methods, educational research, assessment, and state and federal accountability.
-School-based Mental Health Services Evaluation Plan Evaluation of OCDE’s PEI School-Based Mental Health Services will be performed by OCDE’s Evaluation, Assessment, and Data Center (EADC).
+School-based Mental Health Services Evaluation Plan Evaluation of OCDE’s PEI School-based Violence Prevention Education Services will be performed by OCDE’s Evaluation, Assessment, and Data Center (EADC).
 This entity is an external evaluator using the United States Department of Education’s definition of having no managerial or implementation responsibilities for the program.
 The evaluation will include both formative and summative elements.
 Reports from the formative evaluation will be used to inform program stakeholders of strengths, challenges, and recommended modifications.
 Summative evaluation data will be collected and reported to program staff and to the Orange County Health Care Agency.
-Evaluation tools and methods for the OCDE’s PEI School-Based Services will be culturally appropriate for use with all students and families.
+Evaluation tools and methods for the OCDE’s VPE School-Based Services will be culturally appropriate for use with all students and families.